marioy47/blog-site/posts/django-docker-deploy-env/index.md

 ---
 title: Prepare Django for Docker deployment and development.
 date: 2021-02-16
 tags: django, docker, uwsgi, pipenv
 cover: django-docker-alpine.png
 ---

-# Prepare Django for Docker deployment and development.
+# Prepare Django for Docker deployment and development

 One of the caveats of Python development is managing version compatibility between some packages and the systems interpreter.
 Some versions of Python don't play well with legacy code and some packages simply do not compile in certain environments.
 Also, some packages are written in _C_ and _Rust_ which need to be compiled upon installation.